 The Group is within the scope of the OECD Pillar Two model rules.
-Pillar Two legislation was enacted in Republic of Croatia, the jurisdiction in which the Company is incorporated, and will come into effect from 1 January 2024.
-Since the Pillar Two legislation was not effective at the reporting date, the Group has no related current tax exposure.
-The Group applies the exception to recognising and disclosing information about deferred tax assets and liabilities related to Pillar Two income taxes, as provided in the amendments to IAS 12 issued in May 2023.
+Pillar Two legislation was enacted in Republic of Croatia, the jurisdiction in which the Company is incorporated, and has come into effect from 1 January 2024.
+The Group applies the IAS 12 exception to recognising and disclosing information about deferred tax assets and liabilities related to Pillar Two income taxes.

 Under the legislation, the Group is liable to pay a top-up tax for the difference between its GloBE effective tax rate per jurisdiction and the 15% minimum rate.
-Majority of the entities within the Group have an effective tax rate that exceeds 15% and for the subsidiaries that operate in jurisdictions where the effective tax rate is below 15% the transitional safe harbour rules may apply.